FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 #.
 Create a LaTeX document with a title and an abstract.
 #.
 Create numbered and non-numbered sections and subsections in a LaTeX
    document.
 #.
-Create an appendix in a LaTeX document.
+Create an 'appendix' in a LaTeX document.
 #.
 Create a table of content in a LaTeX document.

 ..
 L3